marciok/CircularBuffer/README.md

 Q5: if the index increments are not atomic, can the ring buffer still be thread safe?

-**By default, no, you will need so mechanism to assure thread safeness**
+**By default, no, you will need so mechanism to assure thread safety**